 I believe there are 4 chief barriers that inhibit learning how to intubate:

-This discussion is going to assume some knowledge of the basic technique of intubation.
+This discussion is going to assume some knowledge of the basic intubation technique.
 If you’d like to review those basics you can find links for multiple prior in depth discussions at the end of this article.
 (Illustrations and animation from Anyone Can Intubate, 5th edition, C Whitten MD.)
 Continue reading

-When I’m teaching airway management to my Perioperative/OR nurses, I often recount the story of what happened during one particular child’s recovery years ago.
-This case, involving a 2 year old child who developed respiratory depression in the recovery room, demonstrates how good communication, including the ability to challenge an authority figure, can improve patient safety and allow collaborative teamwork in a crisis management situation.
+When I’m teaching communication in a crisis to my Perioperative/OR nurses, I often recount the story of what happened during one particular child’s recovery years ago.
+This case, involving a 2 year old child who developed respiratory depression in the recovery room, demonstrates how good communication in a crisis, including the ability to challenge an authority figure, can improve patient safety and allow collaborative teamwork in a crisis management situation.
 Continue reading

 As an instructor, it’s important for me to set the stage realistically.
 The more real the scenario, the more the providers will learn and be able to apply the information should they ever find themselves in a comparable situation.
 I must observe as the trainees respond to the emergency, and then help the trainees self-analyze what went well — or not so well — during the scenario.
 Of course, discussion of how things went during a training scenario always leads to sharing of examples from past real life scenarios.
 And after 37 years of practice I’ve had a lot of sharable experiences.